22 Beautiful Islands in the Philippines You Must See!

 Suggested by The Jerny

-It is most frequented on summer as it is the nearest coastal area where you can find light brown to white sand beaches that are totally loved by many.
+It is most frequented in summer as it is the nearest coastal area where you can find light brown to white sand beaches that are totally loved by many.

-Located in Anilao, Batangas, Philippines, lies the small but fascinating Sombrero Island where it got its name from its form because, on a bird’s eye view, it looks like a hat.
+Located in Anilao, Batangas, Philippines, lies the small but fascinating Sombrero Island where it got its name from its form because, from a bird’s eye view, it looks like a hat.

 The fee to this island is 200 pesos ($4) each and will only take you about 15 minutes to 20 minutes of boat ride from Masasa Beach and about 20 minutes to 30 minutes from any resort in Anilao.